 - audio and visual aids should be used to good effect

 Classroom visitors will evaluate the degree to which students are comfortable with the instructor by assessing the overall atmosphere and spirit of the class.
 Towards that end, we will look at the following:

 - what was the nature of student-faculty interaction?

 - What was the quality of student-faculty interaction; of student-student interaction?

 - To what extent was there a sense of community in the classroom?

-Since an active-learning component is required by the University, evaluators will also pay attention to the different
+Since an active-learning component is required by the University, evaluators will also pay attention to the different forms of student participation:

 - were student taking notes during lecture and/or during discussion?